-Drama Rationale: Drama is the expression and exploration of personal, cultural and social worlds through role and situation that engages, entertains and challenges.
-Drama has the capacity to engage, inspire and enrich all students, excite the imagination and encourage students to reach their creative and expressive potential.
-Students learn to think, move, speak and act with confidence and develop a sense of inquiry and empathy by exploring the diversity of drama in the contemporary world and in other times, traditions, places and cultures.
+Drama Rationale: In Drama students analyse how and why the elements of drama, performance skills and conventions are manipulated in drama to create and experience.
+They evaluate how drama in a range of styles from a range of contexts communicates ideas, perspectives and meaning.
+Students work individually and collaboratively to shape and manipulate the elements of drama, conventions and dramatic structures to communicate ideas, perspectives and meaning.
+They use performance skills relevant to style and form to sustain belief, roles and characters in performances of improvised, devised and scripted drama for audiences.
 Learning Focus: In this subject, students will study the following units through the described content: ROLE UP Understand roles, characters and relationships incorporate language and ideas and use devices such as dramatic symbol to create dramatic action and extend mood and atmosphere in performance Explore meaning and interpretation, forms and elements including voice, movement, situation, space and time, and tension as they make and respond to drama PAGE TO STAGE Use voice and movement and focus, tension, space and time to sustain and enhance character and situation Shape drama for audiences using narrative and non-narrative dramatic forms and production elements Evaluate the directors' intentions and expressive skills used by actors in drama they view and perform Outcomes / Assessment: Folio Tasks Group Performance Design project Extended response

-Media Arts Rationale: Media arts involves creating representations of the world and telling stories through communications technologies such as television, film, video, newspapers, radio, video games, the internet and mobile media.
-Media arts connects audiences, purposes and ideas, exploring concepts and viewpoints through the creative use of materials and technologies.
-Students learn to be critically aware of the ways the media are culturally used and negotiated and explore and interpret diverse and dynamic cultural, social, historical and institutional factors.
-Learning Focus: In this subject, students will study the following units through the described content: SELLING ON Examine the ways in which audiences make meaning and how different audiences engage with and share media artworks Consider social, cultural and historical influences and representations in media arts Explore meaning and interpretation, forms and elements including structure, intent, character, settings, points of view, genre conventions and media conventions as they make and respond to media artworks SOUND AND VISION Explore meaning and interpretation, forms and elements including structure, intent, character, settings, points of view, genre conventions and media conventions as they make and respond to media artworks Draw on media arts from a range of cultures, times and locations as they experience media arts Understand structure, intent, character, settings, points of view and genre conventions and explore media conventions in their media artworks Outcomes / Assessment: Research Project Group Production Supervised examination
+Media Arts Rationale: In Media Arts, students analyse how and why media arts concepts are manipulated to construct representations in media arts works they produce and/or experience.
+They evaluate how and why media artists across cultures, times, places and/or other contexts use media arts concepts to represent and/or challenge ideas, perspectives and/or meaning.
+Students use media arts concepts to construct representations and communicate ideas, perspectives and/or meaning.
+They use responsible media practice and production processes to create media arts works in a range of genres, styles and forms, for specific audiences.
+Learning Focus: In this subject, students will study the following units through the described content: l ocus.
+SELLING OUT Examine the ways in which audiences make meaning and how different audiences engage with and share media artworks Consider social, cultural and historical influences and representations in media arts Explore meaning and interpretation, forms and elements including structure, intent, character, settings, points of view, genre conventions and media conventions as they make and respond to media artworks SOUND AND VISION Explore meaning and interpretation, forms and elements including structure, intent, character, settings, points of view, genre conventions and media conventions as they make and respond to media artworks Draw on media arts from a range of cultures, times and locations as they experience media arts Understand structure, intent, character, settings, points of view and genre conventions and explore media conventions in their media artworks Outcomes / Assessment: Research Project Group Production Supervised examination